aviflax/github-tools/README.md

 ./list repos marketplace | ./subscribe
 ```

-And this would unsubscribe you from those repos:
+…and this would unsubscribe you from those repos:

 ```shell
 ./list repos marketplace | ./unsubscribe